Data Mesh: a Systematic Gray Literature Review

 In short, a data mesh is a domain-oriented decentralized architecture for managing (analytical) data at scale.
 It enables the decomposition of an organization's monolithic analytical data space into data domains aligned with business domains.
 Such decomposition moves the responsibility of managing and providing high-quality data and valuable insights from the conventional central data team into domain teams that intimately know the data.

-In this section, based on the results from our GRL, we first define a data mesh, explaining its four principles: (i) data product thinking (\Cref{dataproducts}), (ii) domain ownership (\Cref{domainownership}), (iii) federated computational governance (\Cref{governance}), (iv) and self-serve data platform (\Cref{self-serve}).
-Next, we explain the expected benefits of a decentralized data mesh architecture, the concerns of a data mesh implementation, and to which organizations a data mesh architecture is applicable (\Cref{benefits}).
+Zhamak~\cite{S1,S2,dehghani2022data} defines the data mesh concept using four principles: (i) data product thinking, (ii) domain ownership of data, (iii) federated computational governance, (iv) and self-serve data platform.
+Based on the findings from our gray literature, \Cref{dataproducts,domainownership,governance,self-serve} aim to study the practitioners' perspective on these principles and how they expand or implement the principles.

-\Cref{tab:data-as-product,tab:domain-ownership,tab:federated-governace,tab:self-serve-platform,tab:benefits-concerns} overviews the sub-categories derived from the gray literature review.
-Each table also overviews the atomic codes, their frequency, and the unique studies that mentioned them.
-The results refer to the sub-categories or codes through their labels; for example, ID1.1.1 refers to the code ``Data" belonging to the sub-category ``Components" part of the category ``Data As a Product".